abcdan/chainson/README.md

 Here follows a list of things that still need to be implemented:
 - [x] Check if chainfile already exists
 - [x] Create chainfile if none is available
+- [x] Queue for adding, removing, etc. to avoid getting the file corrupt
 - [ ] Check if chainfile is writable
 - [ ] Check if chainfile is readable
 - [ ] Loading chainfile into memory